-Bank runs to the borrower to seize and dispose any remaining assets of the borrower to recover the loss.
-If the bank fail to make a full recovery, they dispose it on their own capital.
+Bank runs to the borrower to dispose any remaining assets of the borrower to recover the loss.
+If the bank fail to make a full recover, they dispose it on their own capital.

-If the loss becomes bigger than their capital, the government announces that the depositors are protected by the Deposit Insurance System and starts preparing for capital injection by using public funds.
+If the loss seems to become bigger than their capital, the government announces that the depositors are protected by the Deposit Insurance System and starts preparing capital injection by using public funds.

-If the government fails to act in time, the depositors run to the bank to withdraw their deposit.
+If the government fails to do it in time, the depositors run to the bank to withdraw their deposit.
 It is called BANK RUN.

-If the government alone cannot cope, the IMF or a supranational union it belongs to (e.g. EU) will lend the government money for capital injection (e.g. Greece in 2010).
+Also if the government is too poor to do it, the IMF or richer governments of a supranational union they belong (e.g. EU) will lend the government money for capital injection.